 The second lesson invites kids to come along for a ride as we drive trucks and bounce to the beat of the music, spin and twirl like helicopters and sway and swing like boats on the ocean.
 My kids Sydney and Xavier helped me film this video and I am grateful the extra movement ideas that they contribute especially their break dance-like moves during the helicopter portion of the video.
 I really hope it inspires more movement ideas and choices in your kids too!

 Click here to go straight to a playlist on Youtube of dance classes by Dance Parent 101.
-Don’t forget to subscribe to get notifications as the library is growing and should have twenty videos up soon!
+Don’t forget to subscribe to get notifications as so you know when the next lesson is available!

 LINKS TO THE CURRICULUM

 As a teacher in Australia with a Bachelor of Education (Primary), I am always looking at ways to creatively teach children and regularly used dance and movement in my classroom to enforce learning of concepts and material we were learning about in different areas of the school curriculum.

 The following are some links and connections that can be made from this movement lesson to various other areas of learning!

 - Count cars or trucks driving up and down a street or in a parking lot.

 - Create a graph of the different colored cars you see drive past your street, neighborhood or in a parking lot to see which is the most popular color.

 - Look at statistics and graphs on the web and interpret these about the number of cars being made today or statistics on road or air safety.

 - Learn about how speed is measured and use this knowledge to explore addition, subtraction and multiplication problems.